-about the merger, and the following day Aspen and BGCC publicly announced their coming together to create a new, unified organization.
-Mayor Naheed reaction ranging from laudatory to ornery.
+On April 14, all staff and stakeholders were briefed about the merger, and the following day Aspen and BGCC publicly announced their coming together to create a new, unified organization.
+Mayor Naheed Nenshi joined a chorus of local funders and community leaders in praise of this bold step.
+The announcement signalled that the new organization would serve as "One Big Door"; a holistic continuum of services for children, youth and families in Calgary and area.
+This was the most exciting and terrifying phase, with the two organization's staff meeting each other for the first time, and community reaction ranging from laudatory to ornery.
 Legal integration also commenced in this phase, and a formal signing ceremony took place June 15.